 Add some extra features to your basic account and go deluxe!
 Opting for a deluxe account means you’ll be able to load money onto your EvCC Card from other sources such as your other existing bank accounts, and you’re establishing a new bank account with US Bank in the process.
 A social security number is required to sign up for a deluxe account.
 Funds will appear within 24 hours from the time issued.

 Or you can take no action.
 If you don't register your EvCC Card, we'll automatically assume you prefer recieving a paper check.
-You can expect to receive your check in 1 to 2 weeks.
-Keep in mind that U.S. Bank issues and mails checks from out-of-state, which may add other delays.
+Your check will be mailed the next business day after release.
+You can expect to receive your check in about a week.
+Keep in mind that U.S. Bank issues and mails checks from out-of-state.

 You may sign up for electronic financial aid disbursement any time.
 If you’re expecting to receive your aid at the beginning of the quarter, you must have your disbursement method chosen at least one week prior to the first day of the quarter.
 If you haven’t made a choice for electronic disbursement, you will automatically receive your money via paper check in the mail from U.S. Bank.

 Benefits of receiving financial aid electronically

 - It’s fast and convenient – No more waiting up to 2 weeks for the mail to deliver your check, then making the trip to a bank to deposit it, and waiting again for the bank to clear the deposited funds.
 You can receive your funds within 24 hours on your EvCC Card or 3 to 5 days if you choose direct deposit.

 - It’s more secure – Receiving your financial aid electronically eliminates the risk of your check getting delayed, lost in the mail or stolen, preventing you from buying books or paying bills.

 - It saves you money – If you do not have a bank account and have had to use check-cashing services to cash your financial aid check, receiving your funds onto your EvCC Card allows you to access them immediately, with no fees in almost all cases.